abvsng/LinkShort-w-analytics/Backend/README.md

 ## API Endpoints

-The following are the available API endpoints for the service.

-### Shorten a URL
+### Create a Permanent Short URL

+Creates a new permanent short URL associated with a user.

 -   **Endpoint:** `POST /api/shorten`
--   **Description:** Creates a new short URL.
 -   **Request Body:**
     ```json
     {